Shambala Festival

 It features a variety of music, including rock, pop, folk and world music.
 There are also independent films, workshops, talks and debates, comedy, a fresh organic market, fair trade coffee, practical demonstrations, a speakers' corner, site art (a new art trail and a range of get-involved sculpture) and "music with a mission".
 Permaculturists from across the UK create a welcoming garden/ workshop space incorporating art, crafts and sounds.
+Many activities address cultural awareness, the environment and rights.
+Children are able to add their messages to the Rights Tree, to be posted on the website.
+Kids' activities include a full and diverse program of activities for all ages, such as creative workshops (e.g. shadow dancing), trampolines, circus fun, games, music, and a samba procession on Sunday.